theodale/TFM/README.md

 - Ask about exercise -> two step?
 DoS possibility?
 - Liquidation never involves the deletion of a strategy?

+1 - withdraw
+2 - liq + exercise

 ### Web2

 - Ensure only signing transfer/combinations/novations for non expired strategies
 - Sigature replay across different strategies => e.g. mint two with same expiry, phase, bra, etc... => ensure have strategy IDs in the message hashes
 - The combination strategies resulting form has to be signed so that it can be used in a strategy with the first strategy's (`strategyOne`) alpha and omega => i.e. in that direction.

+### Ideas

+- Do we need a liquidate nonce to prevent replay of liq sigs